2072/H-H-T-D/HHTD/Doc/Description.md

 existence (and meaning) both in WoW and in the real world where obviously we don't want the death of our beloved healers...

-While H.H.T.D. is just an acronym of the original name, it will stay in World of Warcraft where it belongs.
+While H.H.T.D is just an acronym of the original name, it will stay in World of Warcraft where it belongs.

-For technical reasons the add-on is still packaged using the original name.
-This might change in the future if I find a way to make a clean transition.

 **Current features:**